 - It lacks credibility, spontaneity, and variety: Praise should empower students to recognize that you have actively assessed their previous accomplishments and convinced them they deserve praise.
 This improves credibility, spontaneity, and variety among praise issued to everyone if necessary.
 However, if that’s lacking the praise will fall flat.

 - If issued to students for mere participation in performing a task: Praise should be bestowed for both participation and attainment of specific performance criteria.
 If issued for only one, praise will not be effective.

 - It doesn’t include any information: Some praises do not provide information to students about their competence and why their achievement is valuable.
 These praises are not effective.
 Make sure your praises convey information on the value of the progress made.

 - Determining the praise based on the progress of other students: Praise has to be individualized according to students’ previous progress and current expectations.
-It is harmful to measure student’s progress based on other students’ accomplishments.
+It is harmful to measure a student’s progress based on other students’ accomplishments.

-- It is issued not emphasizing the hard work or efforts put in by the student involved: Recognize the efforts of the student in achieving the accomplishments, else praise will lose its function.
+- It is issued not emphasizing the hard work or efforts put in by the student involved: Recognize the efforts of the student in achieving the accomplishments, or else praise will lose its function.

 - It encourages students to compete with others: Praise should orient students to make comparisons to their previous accomplishments and not to the accomplishments of other students.
 However, if your praise sets students against one another, it will not be effective.

 - It attributes students’ success to purely external factors or ability alone: Praise must assist students to know that success is dependent on the interplay of both one’s ability and external factors and not only one.